chpalitom09-bot/Open-food-calories/README.md

 `weight_per_unit` is null when the food is normally measured by weight (rice, flour), and set to the average weight in grams when the food is normally counted by piece (an egg, an apple).
 An apple with `kcal_per_100g: 52` and `weight_per_unit: 150` amounts to 78 kcal per apple.

-## Command-line tool
+## Command-line tool (repository scripts)

-`CLI/ofc_cli.py` is a dependency-free command-line client for the dataset.
+For working directly against a local checkout of this repository (for example while contributing data), `CLI/ofc_cli.py` is a dependency-free, standalone version of the search command that does not require installing the pip package.
 It resolves `data/Open-food-calories.json` relative to its own location, so it works whether it is run from the repository root or from inside `CLI/`.

 ```
 python3 CLI/ofc_cli.py search pizza